FAQs

 • Cigna/Evernorth

 Insurance coverage varies according to clients’ individual policies.
-If a client has an insurance that we don’t accept, many policies include direct reimbursement to the client for therapy given by an out-of-network provider.
+If a client has an insurance that we don’t accept, many policies include some coverage for therapy provided by an out-of-network provider.
 Please read below for assistance with this process.

 The Inherit The Gold Foundation provides assistance to individuals who are uninsured or under-insured.
 Please contact them directly to apply for consideration for this scholarships.